christiskatsouris/Applied-Econometrics-R/README.md

 - Bester, C. A., Conley, T. G., & Hansen, C. B. (2011).
 Inference with dependent data using cluster covariance estimators.
 Journal of Econometrics, 165(2), 137-151.
 - Frech, A., & Damaske, S. (2019).
 Men’s income trajectories and physical and mental health at midlife.
 American Journal of Sociology, 124(5), 1372-1412.
 - Gabadinho, A., Ritschard, G., Mueller, N. S., & Studer, M. (2011).
 Analyzing and visualizing state sequences in R with TraMineR.
 Journal of Statistical Software, 40(4), 1-37.
+- Gibbons, R. D., & Hedeker, D. (2000).
+Applications of mixed-effects models in biostatistics.
+Sankhyā: The Indian Journal of Statistics, Series B, 70-103.
 - Katsouris C. & Ierodiakonou C. (2022).
 A Sequence Analysis of Employment Trajectories with Cluster-Based Logistic GLM.
 Department of Business and Public Administration.
 University of Cyprus.
 Working paper.
 - Lersch, P. M., Schulz, W., & Leckie, G. (2020).
 The variability of occupational attainment: How prestige trajectories diversified within birth cohorts over the twentieth century.
 American Sociological Review, 85(6), 1084-1116.
 - Liang, K. Y., & Zeger, S. L. (1986).
 Longitudinal data analysis using generalized linear models.
 Biometrika, 73(1), 13-22.